Set a reminder for Friday, December 6 at 7pm!

-The musical narrative begins with the fall of Adam and Eve in the garden and proceeds to describes God’s promise to Abraham while recounting the prophecies about Christ as told in Isaiah.
-Both the musical score and Scriptural readings lovingly detail the story of Christ’s birth as recalled in the Book of Luke, ending, finally, with the mystery of the “word made flesh” as explained in John chapter one.
+Lessons and Carols is a worship service commemorating the Christmas season by recounting the miracle of Christ.
+Chronologically traveling through the Scriptures, the service recounts the steps of our redemption through Christ's incarnation.
+It begins with the fall of Adam and Eve in the garden, then describes God’s promise to Abraham, recounts the prophecies about Christ as told in Isaiah, details the story of Christ’s birth as recalled in the Book of Luke, and, finally, ends with the mystery of the “word made flesh” as explained in John chapter one.

-The PHC service will also integrate carols sung by the congregation and will culminate with a candle lighting ceremony for audience members, allowing all to share “the true light, which enlightens every man…”
+The service also integrates carols sung by the congregation and candle lighting, allowing all to share “the true light, which enlightens every man…”